 Nutrition Dynamics is among the top sellers of nutritional supplements at NWHSU’s Bookstore and a generous supporter of the University.

 Since 1929, Standard Process has been producing high-quality whole foods supplements, originating from organic farming methods and animal tissue extracts, that have helped millions of patients.
 The company has earned wide respect within the chiropractic profession and throughout the nutritional supplement industry.

-The company’s President, Charles DuBois, first became interested in the nutritional supplement industry when he started his career at Standard Process in 1983, hand-weeding beet fields on the company farm.
+The company’s President, Charles DuBois, started his career at Standard Process in 1983.
+This is where he first became interested in the nutritional supplement industry while hand-weeding beet fields on the company farm.

-In 2007, as NWHSU was embarking on a major building expansion, Mr. DuBois provided funding for construction of the Standard Process Healing Garden on the campus of the University.
+In 2007, NWHSU was embarking on a major building expansion.
+Mr. DuBois provided funding for the construction of the Standard Process Healing Garden on campus